466-mysequel/fitnesstracker/README.md

 Attribute | Domain | Description
 -- | -- | --
-duration | positive time | how long intensity | any utf8 characters | what level of intensity
+duration | positive time | how long

 #### Eats
 Attribute | Domain | Description